WeitzGroup/ArbitriumLysisLysogeny/all files/README.md

 Figures:

-Run file named 'plot_all.m' to generate all figures in paper - no changes needed to file (all relevant data to generate figures is already included in repo as .mat files).
+Run file named 'plot_all.m' (in submission_code) to generate all figures in paper - no changes needed to file (all relevant data to generate figures is already included in repo as .mat files).
 These mat files can be generated via main_all.m by changing the option (line 3 of 'main_all.m').

 Figure 2:
 Temperate phage-bacteria infection dynamics for different fixed probabilities of lysogeny (P= 0, P= 0.5 or P= 1 wherePis the probability of lysogeny) for 48 hours with an MOI of 0.01.